-Insurance Subsidies: Insurance Subsidies: LMI homeowners may be eligible for insurance subsidies for up to two years when a demonstrated need is provided as defined in program policy.
+Insurance Subsidies: LMI homeowners whose flood insurance premiums increase substantially due to revised Advisory Base Flood Elevations may be eligible for insurance subsidies for up to two years.

 Application Process

 North Carolina citizens who were directly impacted by the disaster will have an opportunity to apply to the Housing Recovery Programs through one application into the program.
 As the State continues to develop Standard Operating Procedures (SOPs) to support the Action Plan Programs, further guidance will be provided on how citizens will apply, where they will apply, and to whom they will apply.
 The application will allow the applicant to list their housing recovery needs.
 Applicants may have unmet needs in more than one eligible category of assistance listed above.
 For example, an applicant may still be displaced from their residence and have already used FEMA temporary rental assistance.
 Their home is still uninhabitable, and they require assistance with the repairs or replacement of the damaged home.
 The home is substantially damaged and in a 100-year floodplain and will require elevations to meet Federal floodplain requirements.